-Vacancies in our Conservation Team don’t come up very often but we are always pleased to hear from anyone with a keen interest in Barn Owls seeking permanent employment in Barn Owl conservation.
+Although vacancies in our Conservation Team don’t come up very often, we are always pleased to hear from anyone with a keen interest in Barn Owls seeking permanent employment in Barn Owl conservation.
 Here’s a brief outline of our ideal Assistant Conservation Officer applicant.

 Volunteers are vital!

-We are currently on the look out for a professional architect, and a gifted cartoonist/illustrator, who could occasionally produce a drawing for us.
+We are currently on the look out for a gifted cartoonist or illustrator, who could occasionally produce a drawing for us.

-If you are interested in volunteering please do contact us telling us how much time you have available and what sort of things you’d like to do.
+If you are interested in volunteering, please contact us telling us how much time you have available and what sort of things you’d like to do.
 We will then get in touch when we need you.

 “I collect and deliver injured owls taking them to and from the vets as required, and I also help in the office with things like mailings, packing sales goods, and odd things like wrapping lucky dip prizes.
 I’ve been an occasional volunteer for many years and enjoy the socialising as well as knowing that I’m doing something useful”.
 Margaret Rhodes.

 “I come in for 1 or 2 days a week depending on my other commitments.
 I do all sorts of things including cleaning aviaries and cars, going out on fieldwork with the conservation team to navigate and carry ladders, working on the Trust’s land on conservation tasks and even helping out in the office when they need an extra pair of hands.
 It’s a great thing to do.”
 Kim Baker

 Regular volunteers are a wonderful asset and their help is really appreciated.
 Having people we can call on to help out occasionally is also very important to us, especially to transport injured owls.
 If you are close enough you could help us with mailings – twice a year (spring and autumn), or come along on a conservation team day and help out with practical tasks on the Trust’s land – see our Events Diary for dates.